Table of Contents Community Forums Ingredients Dictionary Recommended Reading Marketplace Giftshop Michael's Blog

 Now, rotate the turkey so it is breast side up.
 Baste again and brush on the remaining butter.
 Roast for thirty more minutes and then start to check the temperature every ten minutes.
 The turkey is done when an instant read thermometer thrust into the breast reads 165°F.

-The deepest part of the thigh should read between 170°F to 175°F.
+The deepest part of the thigh should read between 170°F to 175°F. Remember that the only way to know if your turkey is both safe to eat and not overcooked is with an accurate digital thermometer.

 Remove the turkey and allow it to rest for twenty or thirty minutes.